 Kennet Prison information

 In late December 2006, the National Offender Management Service acquired Ashworth East hospital from Merseyside Care Trust to help combat overcrowding within prisons in England and Wales.
-HMP Kennet has been opened as a Public Sector Category C Prison and forms part of the 2,500 prison places that the Home Secretary has committed to deliver by the end of 2007, and part of the 10,000 places by 2012.
+HMP Kennet is a Category C Prison.

 Domestic visits take place each evening, Monday to Friday and during weekend afternoons.